 Meanwhile, the Santa Fe trail that connected Missouri to New Mexico was pioneered around the time of Mexico’s declared independence and until 1880 (pre-railroad), served as a significant commercial highway.
 Santa Fe was at the center of it all, as a part of a trade route from Mexico City as well as the United States to the east.
 Lots of interesting things happened along that trail, not the least of which was because it crossed through Comanche territory.

 Along comes 1846 at which time the American army was using the Santa Fe trail to invade New Mexico during the Mexican-American war, as well as killing off the bison to remove power from the Comanche and other Plains Indians.
 The war that began in 1846 and ended in 1848 did not have bipartisan support in the U.S. government.
 Democrats, most especially the southern types, were riled up by President Polk’s ‘Manifest Destiny’ and wanted to add slave-owning territory to the south to avoid being outnumbered by the faster growing North.
 Others, especially Republicans were not keen on the war.
 Yet it happened and ended with a treaty that gave U.S. control over Texas, established the US-Mexican border along the Rio Grande, and ceded several states including New Mexico.
-In return, Mexico received $15 million less than half the amount offered to Mexico before the war began.
+In return, Mexico received $15 million less than half the amount offered before the war began.